-The Code of Conduct (the Code) sets out the standards of behavior expected from elected members in the exercise of their duties.
+The Code of Conduct (the Code) sets out the standards of behavior expected from elected members of the Kaipara District Council (the Council) in the exercise of their duties.
 Its purpose is to:

-- Enhance the effectiveness of the local authority and the provision of good local government of the community, city, district or region; - Promote effective decision-making and community engagement; - Enhance the credibility and accountability of the local authority to its communities; and - Develop a culture of mutual trust, respect and tolerance between the members of the local authority and between the members and management.
+- Enhance the effectiveness of the local authority and the provision of good local government of the community and district; - Promote effective decision-making and community engagement; - Enhance the credibility and accountability of the Council to its communities; and - Develop a culture of mutual trust, respect and tolerance between the members of the Council and between the members and management.